MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Klondike.MobileAttribution.AppInstall

 This event is triggered at the initial install of the app, and records from where the user was referred (if available).
-The data helps us measure app performance and ensure it is performing as expected.
+The data helps us measure app performance and ensure it's performing as expected.

 The following fields are collected: